SauceCat/RAGS/docs/generation/TruLens_groundedness.md

-# TruLens: Groundedness
+# TruLens: Groundedness (Generated Answer <-> Retrieved Context)
-LLMs can generate answers that may stray from provided context, potentially leading to plausible but inaccurate information.
-To assess the accuracy of these responses, we can:

-1. Break down the answer into individual claims.
-2. Evaluate each claim against the retrieved context.

-We use LLM-as-a-judge to assess response groundedness by:
+Use LLM-as-a-judge to assess the groundedness of the generated answer by:
-1. Split the response into sentences using the Punkt Sentence Tokenizer.
+1. Split the generated answer into sentences using the Punkt Sentence Tokenizer.
 2. For each sentence, prompt the LLM to:
 - Rate the overlap between the source and the sentence on a 0-10 scale.
 - Explain the rating, citing specific supporting evidence from the source.

-## Comments
-Similar to the comments [here](../../retrieval/relevance/TruLens_context-relevance.md#comments)

-Also, evaluating information overlap is unnecessarily complex.
-Instead, we should focus on whether each claim in the response is supported by the context.
-It's important to note that not every sentence contains a claim requiring verification.
-Our process should:

-1. Identify and extract the actual claims from the response.
-2. Evaluate the groundedness of these specific claims against the provided context.

 ## Code and Prompts